e-picas/markdown-extended/doc/Apache-Handler-HOWTO.md

 To allow this script to work on your webserver, you need the following environment:

--   a webserver running a Linux/UNIX operating system,
+-   a webserver running a GNU/Linux or UNIX operating system,
 -   your requests must be handled by [Apache 2](http://httpd.apache.org/) or higher (or at least, `.htaccess` files must be activated)[^1]
 -   [PHP 5.3](http://php.net/) or higher.